Welcome to Angela Gutchess' Aging, Culture and Cognition Laboratory at Brandeis University.

 Our research addresses the impact of healthy aging and cultural background on long-term memory and social cognition, using behavioral and functional MRI methods.

 Congratulations to Jessie Chien and Ashley Gilliam for graduating with their Master's!
-Congratulations to Zenith Rai and Yinan Liang for graduating with their Bachelor's!
+Congratulations to Zenith Rai, Yinan Liang, and Sophie Needles for graduating with their Bachelor's!